Deanna Brock, licensed therapist, profile photo

 Pronouns: she / her / hers

-Larissa Pipe is a registered psychologist with the College of Psychologists of Ontario.
+Larissa Pipe is a registered psychologist with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).
 She received her Master’s Degree in Counselling Psychology at the University of Western Ontario with a research emphasis on the mental health and well-being of students within the school system.

 Larissa has developed expertise through her experience working within a school board to support children and adolescents with a variety of learning, social, emotional, and behavioural needs.
 She also has experience working on multidisciplinary teams, providing assessment of complex needs, grief and bereavement support, and mental health interventions.
 She currently provides assessment, consultation, and intervention services.